docker/docs/swarm/plan-for-production.md

 All production environments should be highly available, meaning they are continuously operational over long periods of time.
-To achieve high availability, an environment must the survive failures of its individual component parts.
+To achieve high availability, an environment must survive failures of its individual component parts.

 The following sections discuss some technologies and best practices that can